na-na-hi/renget/archive/SmileyTatsu.md

 I got tired of changing presets for every model I want to use, and also how schizo they can get with certain messages, so I decided to use a new jailbreak for everything by modifying it, I ended up combining some Jailbreaks and changing certain things and ended up with this.
 I will also be creating/updating my bots based on this jailbreak.

 ### Preset
-Copy the prompts below or [click here](https://files.catbox.moe/qpi5fy.json) and download the preset.
+Copy the prompts below or [click here](https://files.catbox.moe/na2aqc.json) and download the preset (need to manually set the regex).
 The preset should work with Claude 2.1, GPT 4 and Furbo.

 !!! warning